Antidistillation Fingerprinting: Introduction

 In this work, we develop a more principled fingerprinting technique on top of the \textit{antidistillation sampling} framework \citep{savani2025antidistillation}.
 The original antidistillation sampling approach implants specific functional biases into a student model via gradient-based logit perturbations derived from an auxiliary \textit{proxy} model.
 While initially proposed as a defense that would degrade distilled student model's performance, we repurpose the core mechanism to effectively embed identification signals. \textbf{\textit{Antidistillation fingerprinting}} (ADFP) is a novel fingerprinting scheme that aligns the goal of distillation detection via watermarking with the student's natural learning dynamics.
 Specifically, ADFP utilizes a proxy model to identify and sample tokens that approximately maximize the student's expected probability of generating green-list tokens after fine-tuning.
 By dynamically targeting tokens that efficiently drive the student's optimization trajectory toward the fingerprint, ADFP achieves a significantly improved trade-off between fingerprinting effect and generation quality.

-We validate this advantage on GSM8K and OASST1 benchmarks showing that ADFP achieves a significant Pareto improvement over the state-of-the-art red-and-green-list baseline.
+We validate this advantage on GSM8K, OASST1, and MBPP, spanning mathematical reasoning, open-domain dialogue, and code generation.
+Across all three domains, ADFP achieves a significant Pareto improvement over the state-of-the-art red-and-green-list baseline.
 As an example, at a fixed level of generation quality measured by teacher accuracy on GSM8K, ADFP lowers the expected false positive rate by nearly an order of magnitude ($p$-value $0.09$ versus $0.01$).
-Our results on both GSM8K and OASST1 benchmarks indicate that model owners can leverage ADFP to reliably detect distillation of their models.
+Our results indicate that model owners can leverage ADFP to reliably detect distillation of their models.